revue-org/revue/docs/website/docs/report/deployment.md

 ### Prerequisites

-- A Kubernetes cluster running on the machine
+- A Kubernetes cluster running
-- kubectl installed on the machine
+- kubectl installed
-- Helm installed on the machine
+- Helm installed

 With Revue,
 also a guide to creating a K3s cluster on Raspberry PIs 5 is provided